Record Travel On Easter Weekend Follows Updated CDC Guidelines

 The big weekend of travel comes on the heels of updated travel guidelines from the Centers for Disease Control and Prevention (CDC).
 According to the CDC, anyone who is fully vaccinated can safely travel within the country.
 They do not need to be tested before leaving or after arriving (unless required by their destination), and they do not need to quarantine upon arrival.

 The CDC still advises that vaccination does not preclude travelers from practicing safe social distancing.
-They still recommend wearing a mask over one’s nose and mouth, staying six feet away from others, avoiding crowds and repeated handwashing or hand-sanitizing.MORE NEWS: Vice President Kamala Harris Warns Of Looming 'Wars Fought Over Water'
+They still recommend wearing a mask over one’s nose and mouth, staying six feet away from others, avoiding crowds and repeated handwashing or hand-sanitizing.MORE NEWS: San Francisco Board Of Education Set To Reverse Controversial School Renaming Plan

 Those who are not vaccinated should avoid travel unless absolutely necessary.
 The same mask, distancing and sanitation guidelines apply.
 But unvaccinated travelers should also get tested one to three days before a trip and three to five days after a trip.
 Those who test negative should still self-quarantine for seven days.
 Those who test positive should isolate themselves to protect others.
 All unvaccinated travelers should avoid those prone to serious illness for 14 days after traveling.